Research can take more time than you think it will. We have some time management strategies to use when writing research papers.

 • Gateways to other resources, e.g. key websites for the discipline

-TIP: Remember, you may not find everything you want to use in your research in Love Library.
+TIP: Remember, you may not find everything you want to use in your research in our collection.
 Be sure to allow yourself enough time to request books from other libraries via CSU+ (CSU libraries) or Circuit (SDSU, CSU San Marcos, UCSD, USD, San Diego City Library, San Diego County Library.
 Journal articles not available full text at SDSU can be ordered using our free Interlibrary Loan service.
-Again, this takes time so begin your research early.
+Again, this takes time, especially during this pandemic, so begin your research early.

 Looking for more current information?